hudir/singlePageApplication/05.17_Data_flow_props_and_states_definitions_difference/dataflowpropsandstates/README.md

 # react state

-## if state changed, react will rerender page
+## if state changed, react will rerender page => this is why we ues state

+## Don't put arr and obj inside a component functions, will get bug

 - step 1